DKepov/geoipdownload/README.md

 `geoipdownload` is a simple, robust Bash script that downloads and updates MaxMind GeoIP / GeoLite2 databases.

+Like the official `geoipupdate` tool, this script downloads only binary `.mmdb` database files packaged as `tar.gz` archives.
+CSV editions and other formats are not supported.

 It reads configuration from a `GeoIP.conf` file (just like the official tool), downloads the latest database archives from MaxMind, extracts the `.mmdb` files, and places them in the specified directory.

 This script is ideal when you want a minimal, transparent, and easily auditable solution without installing the official Go-based `geoipupdate` tool.